-Plant cells commonly contain one large vacuole that fills more space within the cell than any other organelle.
+Mature plant cells commonly contain one large vacuole that uses more cell volume than any other organelle.
 The plant cell vacuole consists of the the tonoplast, which forms a sac around a fluid called cell sap.
 Cell sap contains water and a number of other substances.
 These can include:

 - Sugars and other carbohydrates